All Products

 Syntax

-STRING FROM_CHARSET(binary <source>, string <source_charset>, [string <mode>])
+STRING FROM_CHARSET(binary <source>, string <source_charset>[, string <mode>])

 Parameters

-• source_charset: required.
-A value of the STRING type.
-This parameter specifies the original encoding format of the binary data that is specified by source.
-Valid values: UTF-8, UTF-16, UTF-16LE, UTF-16BE, ISO-8859-1, US-ASCII, GB2312, GBK, and GB18030.
+Required.
+Type: STRING.
+The source encoding of the binary data.
+Valid values: UTF-8, UTF-16, UTF-16LE, UTF-16BE, ISO-8859-1, US-ASCII, GB2312, GBK, GB18030.

 Return value